-imgheight

-Height of png image.
+imgheight Height of png image.
 See png.

-pixels.point

-Approximate number of pixels that each point takes; this determines also final figure size.
+pixels.point Approximate number of pixels that each point takes; this determines also final figure size.
 With many probes per chromosome, you will want to make this a small value.

-pch

-The type of plotting symbol.
+pch The type of plotting symbol.
 See par.

-colors

-A five-element character vector with the colors for: probes without change, probes that have a "gained" status, probes that have a "lost" status, the line that connects (smoothed values of) probes, the horizontal line at the 0 level.
+colors A five-element character vector with the colors for: probes without change, connects (smoothed values of) probes, the horizontal line at the 0 level.